i8degrees/nomlib-sublime-text/README.md

+# Sublime Text Project Settings for nomlib and ttcards

-# Integrated Build System for nomlib (Sublime Text)
+## Integrated Build System for nomlib

 **IMPORTANT:** This package is **incomplete** and should not be used at the moment!
 I have published it so that I can continue testing things and wrap up the last remaining TODO issues.